 “One of America's foremost conductors...”The Washington Post

-His extensive discography and videography can be found on the Bridge, Capriccio, Decca, EMI, Erato and Sony Classical labels.
+Conlon’s extensive discography and filmography spans the Bridge, Capriccio, Decca, EMI, Erato, and Sony Classical labels.
 His recordings of LA Opera productions have received four Grammy® Awards, two respectively for John Corigliano’s The Ghosts of Versailles and Kurt Weill’s Rise and Fall of the City of Mahagonny.
-Additional highlights include an ECHO Klassik Award-winning recording cycle of operas and orchestral works by Alexander Zemlinsky; a CD/DVD release of works by Viktor Ullmann, which won the Preis der deutschen Schallplattenkritik; the world premiere recording of Liszt’s oratorio St. Stanislaus; among others.
+Additional highlights include an ECHO Klassik Award-winning recording cycle of operas and orchestral works by Alexander Zemlinsky; a CD/DVD release of works by Viktor Ullmann, which won the Preis der deutschen Schallplattenkritik; and the world-premiere recording of Liszt’s oratorio St. Stanislaus.

-Mr. Conlon holds four honorary doctorates and has received numerous other awards.
-He was one of the first five recipients of the Opera News Awards, and was honored by the New York Public Library as a Library Lion.
-He was recently named Commendatore Ordine al Merito della Repubblica Italiana by Sergio Mattarella, President of the Italian Republic.
-He was named Commandeur de L’Ordre des Arts et des Lettres by the French Minister of Culture and, in 2002, received France’s highest honor, the Legion d’Honneur from then-President of the French Republic Jacques Chirac.
+Conlon holds four honorary doctorates, was one of the first five recipients of the Opera News Awards, and was distinguished by the New York Public Library as a Library Lion.
+He was named Commendatore Ordine al Merito della Repubblica Italiana by Sergio Mattarella, President of the Italian Republic.
+He was also named Commandeur de L’Ordre des Arts et des Lettres by the French Minister of Culture and, in 2002, personally accepted France’s highest honor, the Legion d’Honneur, from then-President of the French Republic Jacques Chirac.